adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-process.md

       This step is free if no changes are needed or if they take less than 30 minutes.

+button:
+  enable: true
+  content: "Are you ready to dive in?"
+  label: "Contact me for a free quote!"
+  link: "mailto:hello@adamsarpatki.com"

 # don't create a separate page
 _build: